gkorpal/gkorpal.github.io/_drafts/vim-latex-fedora.md

 ---
 Arch way of doing stuff.

-The plan is to use [Vim](https://www.vim.org/) as the text-editor and [MuPDF](https://mupdf.com/) as the pdf-viewer since both can be accessed solely via keyboard, while keeping all the desired features from other LaTex editor like "live pdf preview" from GTK based [Gummi](https://github.com/alexandervdm/gummi) and "forward and backward search to switch between the sources and the PDF" from Qt based [TexMaker](https://www.xm1math.net/texmaker/).
+The plan is to use [Vim](https://www.vim.org/) as the text-editor and [MuPDF](https://mupdf.com/) as the pdf-viewer since both can be accessed solely via keyboard, while keeping all the desired features from other LaTex editor like "live pdf preview" and "compile using latexmk" from GTK based [Gummi](https://github.com/alexandervdm/gummi) and "forward and backward search to switch between the sources and the PDF" and "detailed compilation errors" from Qt based [TexMaker](https://www.xm1math.net/texmaker/).

 We will need the following packages to begin with: